 Alyn became Lord of the Tides after the death of Corlys in 132 AC.
 Lord Unwin Peake, the Hand of the King to Aegon III Targaryen, refused to allow Alyn to become a regent for the young king.
 Instead, Alyn earned the name Oakenfist after a great victory in the Stepstones.
 He earned great fame and reputation from his victory, winning him honors and rewards from the regents despite Lord Peake's protests.
 Unwin then sent Alyn to deal with the Red Kraken, Dalton Greyjoy, hoping he would be slain in the process.
 The expedition to the westerlands instead became the first of Alyn's six great voyages, and he gained the favor of Aliandra Martell, Princess of Dorne, when he stopped at Sunspear on both legs of the journey.
 According to a semi-canon source, his second voyage was to Volantis.

-Alyn also negotiated the release of Aegon III's brother, Viserys, from captivity in Lys.
+Alyn negotiated the release of Aegon III's brother, Viserys, from captivity in Lys in 134 AC or 135 AC.
 The Oakenfist achieved great acclaim battling pirates from the Stepstones and the narrow sea.
 When Addam's bones were returned to Driftmark in 138 AC, Alyn used only a single word, "LOYAL", as the epitaph on his brother's new tomb.